TheStig294/pack-a-punch/README.md

 ## Supersheep (Supersheep Swarm)

-Sends out a swarm of supersheep, with a much bigger explosion!
+Sends out a swarm of supersheep, with a much bigger explosion (+ a bonus sheep!)
 \
 *ttt_pap_supersheep_swarm* - Default: 1 - Whether this upgrade is enabled
 \